 Region Decomposition is a feature of Imandra inspired by Cylindrical Algebraic Decomposition (CAD) but lifted for algorithms at large.
-With Region Decomposition, Imandra is able to take a function (or a model) written in “pure” subset of OCaml (or ReasonML) and describe its behavior with a finite number of regions of its state-space.
+With Region Decomposition, Imandra can take a function (or a model) written in the "pure" subset of OCaml (or ReasonML) and describe its behavior with a finite number of regions of its state-space.

 Each such region of the state-space contains:

 ● A set of symbolic constraints on the inputs

 Imandra can further synthesize concrete inputs into the model satisfying a particular region - these instances will then be printed as driving scenario descriptions (e.g., CARLA's Python Strategy Interface).

 state machine encoding particular geography (with physics, etc.), each region of its state-space represents a distinct symbolic driving scenario.

 Generating Test Cases

 Imandra is a cloud-native automated reasoning engine allowing you to:

 • Encode "digital twin" models using OCaml or ReasonML

 • Decompose their state-spaces to create quantitative coverage metrics (symbolic driving scenarios)